mecp2-project/Dolia/README.md

 The input needed is the Angles file in a .CSV format.
 You can also upload second angles file and compare two histograms (WT and MECP2 Duplication mice in our case).

-Output is and .SVG file showing histogram and gives statistical values such as mean, median, local maxima/minima and KDE
+Output is and .SVG file showing histogram and gives statistical values such as mean, median, local maxima/minima and KDE.

 ```
-❯ ./scripts/histograms.py -h                                                                                                                     14:07:28
+❯ ./scripts/histograms.py -h
 usage: histograms.py [-h] [-v] [--bins BINS] [--highest_peak HIGHEST_PEAK] --angles-file ANGLES_FILE [--secondary-file SECONDARY_FILE] [--svg]

 Histograms -- plot a single or double histogram